Law of Brazil: Trial courts

-Each state territory is divided into judicial districts named comarcas, which are composed of one or more municipalities.
+Each state territory is divided into judicial districts, called comarcas, composed of one or more municipalities.
 The 27 Courts of Justice have their headquarters in the capital of each state and have jurisdiction only over their State territories.
 The Federal District only presents the federal-level judicial branch.
 Each comarca has at least one trial court, a court of first instance.
 Each court of first instance has a law judge and a substitute judge.
 The judge decides alone in all civil cases and in most criminal cases.
 Only intentional crimes against life are judged by jury.
 The judges of the courts are nominated after a selection process.
-There are specialized courts of first instance for family litigation or bankruptcy in some comarcas.
-Judgments from these district courts can be the subject of judicial review following appeals to the courts of second instance.
+There are specialized first-instance courts for family litigation or bankruptcy in some comarcas.
+Judgments from these district courts may be subject to judicial review following appeals to the courts of second instance.

 Courts of Justice

 The highest court of a state judicial system is its court of second instance, the Courts of Justice.
-In each Brazilian state there is one Court of Justice (Tribunal de Justiça in Portuguese).
-Courts of Justice are courts of appeal, meaning they can review any decisions taken by the trial courts, and have the final word on decisions at state level, though their decisions may be overturned by the federal courts.
-Some states, such as São Paulo and Minas Gerais, used to have a Court of Appeals (Tribunal de Alçada in Portuguese) which had different jurisdiction.
-But the 45th Constitutional Amendment to the Brazilian Constitution, in its article four, decreed their extinction in order to simplify the second instance structure.
+In each Brazilian state, there is one Court of Justice (Tribunal de Justiça in Portuguese).
+Courts of Justice are courts of appeal, meaning they can review decisions made by trial courts and have the final word on state-level decisions, though federal courts may overturn those decisions.
+Some states, such as São Paulo and Minas Gerais, used to have a Court of Appeals (Tribunal de Alçada in Portuguese) which had a different jurisdiction.
+But article 4 of the 45th constitutional amendment to the Brazilian constitution, decreed their extinction to simplify the second instance structure.

-Second instance judgments are usually made by three judges, called desembargadores.
-These Courts are divided into civil chambers, which judge civil cases, and criminal chambers.
+Three judges, called desembargadores usually make second-instance judgments.
+These Courts are divided into civil chambers, which hear civil cases, and criminal chambers, which hear criminal cases.
 Judges of the Courts of Justice overview one another.
 A Court can expel any judge who has displayed unethical behavior.